JonathanGrossmanITC/first_steps_09_asynchronous_code/README.md

 - A [`Promise` is a placeholder](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) for a value that does not yet exist in your project
 - A `Promise` object takes a function as an argument (and that function might have it's own arguments)
 - A `Promise` can be in one of three states: pending, rejected, and fulfilled
-- While a pending, the code inside the promise is executing
+- While pending, the code inside the promise is executing
 - When the code is done, the `Promise` is either fulfilled and contains a value or is rejected and contains an error message
 - To access the information returned by the promise, you have to **handle** the promise
 - The [`async` / `await` approach](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) is the modern way to handle promises; another important way to know is using the [`.then()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then)